 Ingredients and distillation

 There are notable distinctions in each spirit’s history and culture, but the most obvious difference between bourbon and rye is the ingredients that go into them.
-An American rye whiskey must, by law, be distilled with at least 51% rye in its grain mixture.
-The other 49% is usually made up of corn and malted barley, although the finer rye whiskies will opt for a much greater proportion of rye, up to 100%.
+American rye whiskey must, by law, be distilled with at least 51% rye in its grain mixture.
+Distillers don’t tend to use more than they have to as too much rye can be sticky and difficult to work with.
+The other 49% is often made up of corn and malted barley.
+Usually, but not always, a higher proportion of rye tends to mean a more expensive product.
 Bourbon, conversely, must have at least 51% corn in its grain mix.

 From there, the process is very similar.
 Rye whiskey tends to be distilled in smaller stills (25 gallons) for a more authentic pre-prohibition taste, while bourbon is generally distilled in much larger quantities (50+ gallons).
 Both must be aged in newly charred American oak barrels and cannot be over 125 proof at the point of entry.
 There are no rules for minimum age, but a rye and bourbon must be aged for at least two years to be considered “straight” and be bottled at a minimum of 40% ABV.

 It can be difficult to tell the difference between a young rye and a young bourbon, but over time the two liquids can veer off in opposite directions.
 A well-aged rye imparts a spicy and savory note on the palate, while bourbon’s corn base usually offers a much sweeter profile.
 This can change drastically if the liquid is finished in a different cask, meaning it is aged in an old sherry cask to infuse it with more sweetness.